The Emergence of Gravity

 Abstract

-The Predictive Universe (PU) framework proposes that gravity is not a fundamental force, but an emergent thermodynamic phenomenon arising from a universal network of information-processing agents (Minimal Predictive Units, or MPUs).
-Governed by a drive for maximum predictive efficiency, this network self-organizes into the smooth fabric of spacetime.
-Crucially, the framework derives the famous Area Law of black hole entropy from the fundamental, irreversible information limits of MPU interactions - a key premise other theories must assume.
-By treating the energy cost of prediction as heat and applying thermodynamic laws at every point in space, Einstein's Field Equations emerge as the necessary 'equation of state' that keeps the system in balance.
+The Predictive Universe (PU) framework proposes, on its operational-continuum and local-KMS branch, that gravity is an emergent thermodynamic phenomenon arising from a universal network of information-processing agents (Minimal Predictive Units, or MPUs).
+Governed by a drive for maximum predictive efficiency, this network self-organizes into geometrically regular finite-resolution structures whose macroscopic closure behaves as spacetime.
+The framework derives the horizon entropy Area Law from irreversible information limits of MPU interactions, supplying a microscopic basis for a key input in Jacobson-style thermodynamic derivations.
+By treating the energy cost of prediction as heat and applying thermodynamic laws on local causal horizons, Einstein Field Equations emerge as the macroscopic equation of state that keeps the system in balance.
 Gravity, in this view, is the geometric response of spacetime to the distribution of predictive work.
-This emergent nature reinterprets black holes as informational paradoxes, explains the 'dark sector' as gravity's adaptation to its environment, and predicts a new gravitational limit on complex systems.
+The same branch models black holes as informational boundaries and treats dark-sector effects through environment-dependent gravitational response kernels pending quantitative tests.

 For a more detailed exploration of these ideas including visualizations: